WinVector/vtreat/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 This package ('vtreat', available on [CRAN](https://cran.r-project.org/web/packages/vtreat/index.html) and [Github](https://github.com/WinVector/vtreat)) designs variable treatments so variables have fewer exceptional cases and models can be used safely in production.
 Common problems 'vtreat' defends against include: NA, Nan, Inf, too many categorical levels, rare categorical levels, new categorical levels (levels seen during application, but not during training).

 Data treatments are "y-aware" (use distribution relations between independent variables and the dependent variable).
-For binary classification use designTreatmentsC() and for numeric regression use designTreatmentsN().
+For binary classification use 'designTreatmentsC()' and for numeric regression use 'designTreatmentsN()'.

-After the design step, prepare() should be used as you would use model.matrix. prepare() treated variables are all numeric and never take the value NA or +-Inf (so are very safe to use in modeling).
+After the design step, 'prepare()' should be used as you would use model.matrix. 'prepare()' treated variables are all numeric and never take the value NA or +-Inf (so are very safe to use in modeling).

 In application we suggest splitting your data into three sets: one for building vtreat encodings, one for training models using these encodings, and one for test and model evaluation.